jundalisay/superb/content/en/research/einstein/relativity/section-19.md

-+++
+---
+title: "The Gravitational Field"
+heading: "Section 19"
+date: 2022-03-26
-title=  "The Gravitational Field" heading=  "Section 19" description=  "Newton's gravity is different Newton's inertia.
-Yet Einstein unites them" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-18" linkbtext=  "section-18" linkf=  "/research/einstein/relativity/section-20" linkftext=  "section-20"
+description: "Newton's gravity is different Newton's inertia.
+Yet Einstein unites them"
-+++
+image: "/covers/rel.jpg"
+---

 <!-- If drop a stone, why does it fall to the ground?”